Localization engineers create a bridge between translation and technology, helping your business grow as you localize.

-Engineers would help translators if they have questions or need help troubleshooting their computer-assisted translation (CAT) tools.
+Engineers help translators if they have questions or need help troubleshooting their computer-assisted translation (CAT) tools.

 Build, Compile, and Test

-When the files come back from translation, the engineer will verify them, and then start the process of putting them back into the build environment.
+When the files come back from translation, the engineer will first verify them.
+They will then start the process of putting them back into the build environment.

 Of course, these tasks vary a lot between software, web, media and document localization.

 What are the essential skills for localization engineering?

 As localization has become more mainstream and digital publishing has started taking many different forms, localization engineers have started specializing to adjust.

 But in general, a good localization engineer should: